Aldaviva/BehringerXTouchExtender/Readme.md

 <a id="acknowledgements"></a>
 ## Acknowledgements

-- [Maxim Dobroselsky](https://github.com/melanchall) for the [DryWetMIDI](https://github.com/melanchall/drywetmidi) library to control MIDI devices in .NET
+- [Maxim Dobroselsky](https://github.com/melanchall) for the [DryWetMIDI](https://github.com/melanchall/drywetmidi) library that controls MIDI devices from .NET
-- The person on the now-deleted MusicTribe forums who correctly [answered a question](https://community.musictribe.com/t5/Recording/X-Touch-Extender-Scribble-Strip-Midi-Sysex-Command/td-p/251306) about the 5th byte of the scribble strip SysEx message, the value of which must be the message length `0x15` instead of the incorrectly documented device ID `0x42`.
+- The person on the now-deleted MusicTribe forums who correctly [answered a question](https://community.musictribe.com/t5/Recording/X-Touch-Extender-Scribble-Strip-Midi-Sysex-Command/td-p/251306) about the 5th byte of the scribble strip SysEx message, the value of which must be the message length `0x15` instead of the incorrectly documented device ID `0x42`